tanfwong/rfsoc_notes/_sources/ch1/workflow.md

 * It contains:
-  - a *Vitis extensible platform* which serves as an abstraction of the PL hardware to the host application development process, and is composed of
+  - a *Vitis extensible platform* which serves as an abstraction of the PL hardware to the host application development process, and the platform is composed of
     - a *domain* with the necessary software to run Linux on the PS host
-    - a base PL hardware block with a predefined configuration of AXI4 interfaces for PL kernel control by the PS host and for data transfer with between the PS host and the PL kernels via global memory, clocks, and interrupted signals
+    - a base PL hardware block with a predefined configuration of AXI4 interfaces for PL kernel control by the PS host and for data transfer between the PS host and the PL kernels via global memory, clocks, and interrupted signals
     ```{figure} ../figs/vitis_platform.png
     ---